kibook/s1kd-tools/tools/s1kd-brexcheck/README.md

 -p
 Display a progress bar.

+-q
+Quiet mode.
+No output is given, errors are only indicated via the return code.

 -S\[tu\]
 Check SNS (Standard Numbering System) rules.
 The SNS of each specified data module is checked against the combination of all SNS rules of all